PoignardAzur/poignardazur.github.io/_posts/2021-01-30-variadic-generics.md

 }
 ```

 The Serialize, Deserialize and Debug macros all follow the same principle of "do something with `x`, then do something with `y`", where the "something" in question can be easily defined with traits.
-For Debug, this is built-in.
-For Serialize and Deserialize, this is done by generating a string of tokens that compiles to a Serialize/Deserialize implementation for Point.
+Both built-in traits like Debug and custom traits Serialize and Deserialize do this by generating a string of tokens that compiles to a Serialize/Deserialize implementation for Point.

 By contrast, a serialization function in D will look like